yonghoson/yonghoson.github.io/_posts/2021-06-10-Real-time-Pedestrian-Detection.md

 model.compile(optimizer='adam', loss='binary_crossentropy', metrics=['accuracy'])
 ```

-We also have to pre-process the images coming from our camera in real-time before feed into our model.
-Same pre-processing procedure we have done before train the model apply to the captured images.
+We have to pre-process the images coming from our camera in real-time before feed into our model.
+Same pre-processing procedure applies to the captured images from the webcam.
 And we have class names so that we can display on the console.
-Inside the while loop we continously receive the image from the webcam and call all the defined functions to detect pedestrian detection in real-time.
+Inside the while loop we continously receive the image and call all the defined functions to detect pedestrian detection in real-time.

 ```python
 def grayscale(img):